Kamperhub/kamperhub-app/GO_LIVE_CHECKLIST.md

 2.  **A) Create the Firebase Browser Key (for `NEXT_PUBLIC_FIREBASE_API_KEY`):**
     *   Click **"+ CREATE CREDENTIALS"** -> **"API Key"**.
 Name it `KamperHub Production Firebase Key`.
     *   **API RESTRICTIONS:** Select **"Restrict key"**.
 To ensure all Firebase services work, it's safest to allow all APIs that are enabled in your project.
-You can refine this list later if you have a deep understanding of every API the Firebase Web SDK uses.
+You can refine this list later if you have a deep understanding of every API the Firebase Web SDK uses, but for now, **do not remove the default list**.
     *   **WEBSITE RESTRICTIONS:** Under "Application restrictions", select **"Websites"**.
 Add every domain where your app will run (add `/*` at the end):
         *   `kamperhub.com/*`
         *   `*.kamperhub.com/*`